Dommermuth Cobine West Gensler Philipchuck & Corrigan, Ltd.

 Mr. Corrigan has written articles for the DuPage County Bar Association’s monthly publication, The Brief, and wrote a chapter in the American Bar Association’s law book, Litigating the Sexual Harassment Case.

-Mr. Corrigan was one of the class counsel in the Lockformer class action litigation, regarding pollution of land and ground water affecting residential properties in Lisle, Illinois, and personally negotiated the settlement on behalf of the class for $10,000,000.
+Mr. Corrigan was one of the class counsel in the Lockformer class action litigation, regarding pollution of land and ground water affecting residential properties in Lisle, Illinois, and personally negotiated the favorable settlement on behalf of the class.

 Mr. Corrigan is actively involved in the Naperville community, where he resides with his wife, Mary, and their children.
-He is president of the West Suburban Irish, Inc., and has also served as president of the Rotary Club of Naperville Downtown, the DuPage Symphony Orchestra, and the Naperville Jaycees.
+He has served as president of the West Suburban Irish, Inc., the Rotary Club of Naperville Downtown, the DuPage Symphony Orchestra, and the Naperville Jaycees.
 He has served as Executive Director of Naperville’s Last Fling, and as a member of the Naperville Riverwalk Commission.
 He has been awarded a lifetime achievement award by the Naperville Jaycees, and was named one of “Tomorrow’s Leaders Today” by the Business Ledger.

-As a Rotarian, Mr. Corrigan serves Rotary Internation District 6450 as Rotary Foundation Chair, and will serve as District Governor for the year 2020-21.
+As a Rotarian, Mr. Corrigan will serve Rotary International District 6450 as District Governor for the year 2020-21.

 AV® Preeminent ™ is a certification mark of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the Bar and the Judiciary.
 Martindale-Hubbell Peer Review Ratings fall into two categories – legal ability and general ethical standards.